10 Things You Must Do in Melbourne

 1. Go down to Luna Park

-If you want to do what we did, and just take a glane – there are places to grab a bite nearby.
-There’s an incredible plant based placed to eat called Matcha Mylk Bar.
+If you want to do what we did, and just take a glance – there are places to grab a bite nearby.
+There’s an incredible plant-based placed to eat called Matcha Mylk Bar right outside of Luna Park.

 Outside Matcha Mylk Bar in Melbourne near Luna Park; January 2019